- November 8, 2022

 “Abandoned and too buggy to have a solid experience.”

-“This game is a good idea with a lot of fun features, although there are many glitches such as your character disappearing while you can still ride.
+“This game is a good idea with a lot of fun features, although there are many glitches such as your character disappearing and you still being able to ride.
 I got this because I loved the mobile version and had never played a skateboarding controller game.
-It was hard to learn and 10 times the cost.
-Often, when switching skate parks, the game crashes, and I am on a high-end PC.”
+It was hard to learn and 10x the cost.
+Often when switching skate parks, the game crashes and I am on a high-end PC.”

 “Foot physics are broken, only 1 map, very limited customizability, too few rails, and overall pretty buggy.”